DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 ```

 ### MVP done, v1.0 tag
-This is basically it for the MVP of [this project](https://github.com/DennyJohansson/baking)!
+This is it for the MVP of [this project](https://github.com/DennyJohansson/baking)!
 I have created a git tag v1.0 and it will be in the state as it is now when I'm writing this!

 #### Continue???
-If I continue with this there are a few things I wanted to do:
+When I continue with this calculator I want to do:
-- [ ] I want to create some smooth slider to easily inc/dec the numbers!
+- [ ] Create some smooth slider to easily inc/dec the numbers!
 Then I would't need to add a max limit!
 - [ ] Save the state in localStorage
 - [ ] Being able to save history to server, perhaps using [re-frame](https://github.com/day8/re-frame)

 TODO: add bread and project images + link to prject demo